The University of Chicago Department of Mathematics invites applications for the following positions:

 University of Chicago - Assistant Instructional Professor

-The Department of Mathematics at the University of Chicago invites applications for positions at the rank of Assistant Instructional Professor.
+The University of Chicago Department of Mathematics invites applications for a position at the rank of Assistant Instructional Professor.
 Appointments at this rank are for a term of up to three years with the possibility of renewal.
+This non-tenure-track position has the potential for a progressive career trajectory with competitive salary and benefits.
 The terms and conditions of employment for this position are covered by a collective bargaining agreement between the Service Employees International Union (SEIU) and the University.
-This is a career-track position with potential progression and competitive salary and benefits.
-Expected start date is September 1, 2023.
+The expected start date is September 1, 2024.

-- completion of a Ph.D. degree in Mathematics or a closely related field is required prior to the start of appointment.
+• Completion of a PhD in Mathematics or a closely related field by the start date

-Applicants must apply online at the University of Chicago's Academic Recruitment website at apply.interfolio.com/117549.
+Applicants must apply online at the University of Chicago's Academic Recruitment website at apply.interfolio.com/133931.

 All University departments and institutes are charged with building a faculty from a diversity of backgrounds and with diverse viewpoints; with cultivating an inclusive community that values freedom of expression; and with welcoming and supporting all their members.